Spanish aid request from euro zone seen in November

 A third senior euro zone official, who discussed the matter with German lawmakers, said they would not be convinced to vote in favour of a rescue "unless it was a matter of life and death."

-He also said German chancellor Angela Merkel and her finance minister Wolfgang Schaeuble believed they had only "one more shot" with their parliament to shore up the euro zone.
+He also said German chancellor Angela Merkel and her finance minister Wolfgang Schauble believed they had only "one more shot" with their parliament to shore up the euro zone.

-Spain has enough money to survive a redemption peak towards the end of October when it would need to pay back 29.5 billion euros (23.8 billion pounds) worth of debt.
+Spain has enough money to survive a redemption peak towards the end of October when it would need to pay back 29.5 billion euros ($38.25 billion) worth of debt.

 But, eventually, it would need to borrow at more sustainable rates than the current level near 5.8-6 percent at which the benchmark 10-year paper trades.